mdsoto/USB_AAPG_2021/2021_usb_aag/Session_1/Readme.md

 <h1><center>Variables and data types.
 Arrays.
 Structure</center></h1>

+<h2>Course creator and speaker</h2>

-**Course creator and speaker:** Manuel David Soto.
-MSc in Geology, University of Texas at Austin, USA.
+Manuel **David** Soto.
+MSc in Geological Sciences, University of Texas at Austin, USA.

+<h2>Organizer and colaborator</h2>

-**Organizer and colaborator:** Ulises Berman.
+Ulises Berman.
 Student of Geophysical Eng, USB, Caracas, Venezuela.
 President of the AAPG USB Student Chapter.

 <a  id="toc"></a>